kovan-testnet/faucet/README.md

 ## Icarus Faucet

 Pairty Technologies have set up a faucet service that requires your account to be registered via SMS using Parity.
-Any registered address can then receive 5 Kovan Ether ever 24.
+Any registered address can then receive 5 Kovan Ether every 24.

 First you must verify an account on the mainnet using pairty's SMS verification service.
 A video walkthrough is available at: https://youtu.be/99UucFzYCRc.